-Fringed bluestar

-Two species of bluestar occur in the Panhandle, one in wet woodlands, and the other along the backslope of dry, sandy roadsides.
+Fringed bluestar Two species of bluestar occur in the Panhandle, one in wet woodlands, and the other along the backslope of dry, sandy roadsides.
 The stem is about 2' tall with very narrow leaves.
-It is topped by a showy cluster of pale blue to bluish-white star-shaped flowers.
+It is topped by a showy cluster of pale blue to bluish-white star-shaped

-Salvia lyrata

-Lyreleaf sage

-The lavender-blue flowers of Lyreleaf sage often dominate early spring roadsides.
-Plants average 1-2' tall with a single upright stalk and a whorl-like cluster of ground-hugging leaves.
+Lyreleaf sage The lavender-blue flowers of Lyreleaf sage often dominate early spring roadsides.
+Plants average 1'-2' tall with a single upright stalk and a whorllike cluster of ground-hugging leaves.

-Spring

-Vanillaleaf This single-stemmed, fall-blooming herb ranges from 1-4' tall and has numerous densely packed heads of tiny purple flowers.
+Carphephorus odoratissimus Vanillaleaf This single-stemmed, fall-blooming herb ranges from 1'-4' tall and has numerous densely packed heads of tiny purple flowers.
 It typically occurs in large, conspicuous colonies that are especially notable when flowers are present.
-It is known as vanillaleaf because of the scent of its leaves.
-Fall
+It is known as Vanillaleaf because of the scent of its leaves.

 Blazing star About a dozen species of blazing stars occur in the central Panhandle, all of which have erect, spikelike inflorescences.
-Species vary from 2-6' tall and usually occur in showy colonies along moist or dry roadsides.
-The individual flowers are small, 5-lobed, and starshaped, which explains the common name.
-Pictured here is Chapmani's blazing star (Liatris chapmanii).
+Species vary from 2'-6' tall and usually occur in showy colonies along moist or dry roadsides.
+The individual flowers are small, 5-lobed, and star-shaped, which explains the common name.
+Pictured: Chapman's blazing star (Liatris chapmanii).
+Summer, Fall ronweeds are tall, wispy plants with striking purple flowers and an upright form.
+Plants average 3'-5' tall, usually with several upright stems.
+Some prefer dry sites, others moist

-Summer, Fall